TAILOR-UoB/collaboration-exchange-fund/README.md

 Deadlines any year: 15th January – 15th May – 15th September

-## Boosting Connections Between TAILOR Members
+## Boosting Connections Between TAILOR Partners

 The TAILOR network includes many of Europe’s top AI lab, and we want to enhance the collaboration between them to create new breakthroughs in AI.